• Skip to main content

 • Genetics — People who have a history of autoimmune diseases in their families are most likely to be affected by this disease.
 Hashimoto’s disease is considered hereditary.

-• Radiation exposure — People that are continuously exposed to radiation stand a higher risk of getting thyroid disease.
+• Radiation exposure — People who are continuously exposed to radiation stand a higher risk of getting thyroid disease.

-• Other autoimmune health condition — If you’ve previously had other autoimmune diseases like diabetes or rheumatoid arthritis, you are most likely prone to get thyroid disease.
+• Other autoimmune health conditions — If you’ve previously had other autoimmune diseases like diabetes or rheumatoid arthritis, you are most likely prone to get thyroid disease.

 Since Hashimoto’s disease is an autoimmune disease, strengthening your immune system with the right foods can over time relieve the symptoms associated with this disease.
 Eating the wrong type of food can affect your immune system and disrupt the work of the thyroid.
 To ease the symptoms of thyroid disease, it is very important to avoid foods that can further aggravate the symptoms of Hashimoto’s disease.